jasmarc/scheduler/README.markdown

+This project was done as an assignment for [CSC4320 Operating Systems](http://www.cs.gsu.edu/~skarmakar/csc4320_teaching.html) at [Georgia State University](http://www.cs.gsu.edu/).
+See [here](http://www.cs.gsu.edu/~skarmakar/cs4320/assignment2.htm) and [here](http://www.cs.gsu.edu/~skarmakar/cs4320/CPUSchedulingSimulation.htm) for original assignment.
+I have tried to reproduce the paper here in Markdown, but its not perfect.
+The actual Word Doc for the paper is checked in here as well.

+---

+# Compilation and Usage
 Please run "make clean && make" to compile.
 You may then use a2 as described below or you may simply run the "runall.sh" script.